willhowes/makers_portfolio_and_notes/week_5.md

 * getting visibility - ```console.log()``` it is the equivalent of ```puts``` in ruby (not ```p```).
 It will always return ```undefined```.

 ### Callback functions
-* This is a where another function is called from another function.
+* This is a where another function is called in is passed into another function.
 Basic example:
 ```
 var x = function() {
   console.log("I am called from within a function");